BACKGROUND for 2 Timothy

 The background for Timothy is in the 1 Timothy 1 post.

-Paul's second letter to Timothy were his final instructions and encouragement written about A.D.
+Paul's second letter to Timothy contains his final instructions and encouragement written about A.D.
 66 or 67 from prison in Rome.
 After a year or two of freedom, Paul was arrested again and executed by Emperor Nero shortly after writing this last epistle.

 During its writing, there was persecution against the gospel, some had turned away from the faith and were deserting, others opposed the truth, and still others were deceiving or being deceived.